How To Safely Dispose Of Medications On Drug Take Back Day

 - Is It Legal?

 National Prescription Drug Take Back Day was created to bring awareness to the dangers of prescription drug abuse.
 People may bring their unused prescription medications to a safe drop-off location.

-April 30th of each year is dedicated to the DEA’s National Prescription Drug Take Back Day in the United States.
+April 22nd, 2023 is dedicated to the DEA’s National Prescription Drug Take Back Day in the United States.

 This day is intended to provide a safe and convenient way for the general public to dispose of unused or unwanted prescription drugs that may be abused.

 Police departments, pharmacies, hospitals, and other locations are used as easily accessible disposal locations.

 It is also used as a day to educate the public on the dangers of substance abuse and the risks that many medications in your home medicine cabinet can carry.

 Why Was National Prescription Drug Take Back Day Started?